 Jazz On Film is a book that was really needed.
 In it I review 1,400 films, documentaries,

-shorts, videos and DVDs, all of which have at least a brief appearance by a jazz instrumentalist or
+shorts, videos and DVDs, all of which have at least a brief appearance by a jazz instrumentalist

-from 10 (classic) to 1 (stinks).
+movies, from 10 (classic) to 1 (stinks).

 Jazz On Record – The First Sixty Years is over 800 pages and discusses what every key

 jazz performer was up to during each decade.
 I put some humor and trivia in the time line